somsubhra88/Obsidian-Vault/Tutorials/Docker/Running Containers.md

 ea3c5e57f212   busybox       "ls"       18 minutes ago   Exited (0) 17 minutes ago             sweet_easley
 ```

-If we want to run any of the exited container -
+If we want to run any of the exited containers -

 ```shell
 docker start -a ea3c5e57f212